Island of the Dead

-The Isles of Scilly constitute a separate world, a somewhat mystic world reputed to be the Isles of the Dead - and certainly the sheer number of burial mounds on the islands testifies to that.
+The Isle of Scilly constituted a separate world, a somewhat mystic world traditionally reputed to be the Isle of the Dead - and certainly the sheer number of burial-oriented cairns and cairnfields on the islands of today testifies to that.

 The Isles of Scilly from the mainland

 Scilly is dense with ancient sites - mostly cairns, with a large number (83) of chambered cairns, and a few menhirs and cliff sanctuaries.
 Most of these sites were on higher ground, and many of them were located and built to be seen from the sea.

 Scilly is notable for its cairnfields - agglomerations of cairns in large numbers, regarded by archaeologists as cemeteries, though this interpretation is not certain.
 There's something more about these cairnfields than meets the eye.
 Shipman Head cairnfield on Bryher contains over 130 cairns, most of them flat, low platform cairns which, if used for burial, surely would be shallow as graves and susceptible to digging up by animals (or, later, grave robbers).
 This said, it is difficult to imagine other major uses for them.
 They will have taken a lot of work to build, so their builders certainly were strongly motivated to build them.